jcranston/coding-challenges/ai_context/explanation_generation.md

 - The explanation should be as detailed and educational as possible, helping the user understand not just how, but why the solution works.
 - Always reference all available material in the problem directory: README, test cases, and solution code (if present).
 - **For simple problems, keep the explanation concise and avoid unnecessary complexity or length.
 Cover all required sections, but do not over-explain trivial logic.**
+- **Chat discussions about building intuition should remain in chat and not automatically trigger explanation file generation.**

 ## Example Prompts
 - "Generate an EXPLANATION.md for this problem, referencing the README, test cases, and any existing solution.
 Include citations to relevant literature."
 - "Add a detailed explanation to this problem, but do not implement the canonical solution."
+- "I want to understand the intuition behind this problem" → Answer in chat, don't generate file
+- "Can you help me build intuition for the recurrence?" → Answer in chat, don't generate file

 ## Example File Structure
 ```